uclaacm/gamestudio-f18/workshop-1-intro-to-Unity-Editor/README.md

 offset = this.transform.position - player.position;
 ```

 This sets the offset vector to be the distance and angle the camera is away from the player at the start of the scene.
+We will then use this to keep the camera this fixed offset from the player at all times.

 Add this code to the inside of void Update:
 ```cs
 this.transform.position = player.position + offset;
 ```

-This sets the camera's position to be the same as the player's, but weith the offset.
+This sets the camera's position to be the same as the player's, but with the offset.
 Since it's in the Update method, it makes sure that the camera is always the same distance away from the player.

 In the editor, be sure to set the player Transform to the player's transform.
 Do this by clicking on the player in the hierarchy, and dragging and dropping it to the space under the CameraController in the Inspector.
 It should look like this: